benjamin-wright/meal-planner-ai/docs/design/data-model.md

 ### Validation Rules

 1. **Category**
-   - Name must be unique
+   - Name must be unique (case-insensitive, enforced by lowercase storage)
    - Name cannot be empty or whitespace only
+   - Name is automatically converted to lowercase before storage
    - sortOrder must be non-negative

 2. **Unit**
-   - Name must be unique
+   - Name must be unique (case-insensitive, enforced by lowercase storage)
+   - Name is automatically converted to lowercase before storage
    - Type must be one of: `weight`, `volume`, `count`
-   - Abbreviation, if provided, should be short (1-4 characters recommended)
+   - Abbreviation, if provided, should be short (1-4 characters recommended) and is stored as-is

 3. **Item**
-   - Name must be unique
+   - Name must be unique (case-insensitive, enforced by lowercase storage)
+   - Name is automatically converted to lowercase before storage
    - categoryId must reference an existing Category
    - itemType must be one of: `ingredient`, `ready_meal`, `inedible`
    - If `itemType = ready_meal`: